Bangued Cathedral: History

 The construction of the big church in Bangued began in 1722 and was completed in 1807.
 It was about 73 meters long.
 A spacious convento was built adjoining it.
 It later became the Sacred Heart of Jesus Academy, which is now the Holy Spirit Academy, a convent for sisters and a school for girls and boys.

 In 1861, Bangued was formally inaugurated as a municipality and was proclaimed the capital town of Abra on July 25, the feast day of Saint James the Elder, in 1863.
 Bangued was returned to the Augustinians after 270 years of secular administration in 1892.

-On March 10, 1945, at 3:00 P.M., some American planes guided by Filipinos dropped incendiary bombs on the capitol, the catholic church and adjoining buildings.
+On March 10, 1945, at 3:00 P.M., some American planes guided by Filipinos dropped incendiary bombs on the capitol, the catholic church and adjoining buildings, that resulted in the loss of their records.
 Only the church walls, convent and the bell tower of the church were spared.
 The roof and altar reconstruction, and the electric pipe organ installation started in 1947.

 In 1955, the church of Bangued became the cathedral of the then newly established Territorial Prelature of Bangued which was elevated into a diocese in 1982.